Balad al-Sheikh: Ottoman era

-The town is named after Sheikh Abdallah as-Sahli, a renowned Sufi, who was granted the taxes collected from the village by Sultan Salim II (1566-1574).
+The town is named after Sheikh Abdallah Al-Sahli, a renowned Sufi, who was granted the taxes collected from the village by Sultan Salim II (1566-1574).
 The village contains a maqam ("shrine") dedicated to him.
-His grave is located in the Balad al-Sheikh cemetery on Mount Carmel.
+His grave is located in the Balad Al-Sheikh cemetery on Mount Carmel.

 In 1816, British traveller James Silk Buckingham passed by "Belled-el-Sheikh".

 In 1859, the village had an estimated "200 souls", and the tillage was 20 feddans, while in 1875, Victor Guérin estimated that the village had a population of 500.
 He described that the houses were built by successive stages, one above the other; and almost all had a cabin made with tree branches at the top.
 This was where, during the summer, people spend the night to get cooler.
 Guérin further noted that at the lower end of the village were "cultivated gardens, surrounded by cactus and planted with olive, pomegranate and fig trees, and dominated by the elegant stems of several palm trees".

 In 1881, the PEF's Survey of Western Palestine described it as "a moderate-sized village at the foot of Carmel, with good springs below near the road, and olive gardens with a few palm trees".